mkader/ML.NET/ModelBuilder.md

 | Recommendation	| ✔️	| ❌	| ❌ |
 | Object detection	| ❌	| ❌	| ✔️ |

-Depending on your use case, there are various reasons why you might choose a local or Azure environment.

-Local environments
+* Local environments - reasons to consider
-Reasons why you might consider local compute environments include:

-Training locally doesn't cost you anything because you're using your computer's resources.
+  1. Training locally doesn't cost you anything because you're using your computer's resources.
-You don't want your data to leave your computer or datacenter.
+  1. You don't want your data to leave your computer or datacenter.

-Azure environments
+* Azure environments
-Scenarios like image classification and object detection are resource intensive.
-Using a GPU can often speed up the training process.
-If you don't have a GPU or a computer with enough CPU or RAM, offloading the training process to Azure can lighten the load on your system.
+  1. Scenarios like image classification and object detection are resource intensive.
+  2. Using a GPU can often speed up the training process.
+  3. If you don't have a GPU or a computer with enough CPU or RAM, offloading the training process to Azure can lighten the load on your system.

-Load and prepare your data
+* Load and prepare your data
-With your scenario and training environment selected, it's time to load and prepare your data.

-Data is the most important component for building machine learning models.
+  1. Data is the most important component for building machine learning models.
 The process for loading data into Model Builder consists of three steps:

-Choose your data source type.
+      1. Choose your data source type.
-Provide the location of your data.
+      1. Provide the location of your data.
-Choose column purpose.
+      1. Choose column purpose.
-Choose your data source type
+      1. Choose your data source type

-Depending on your scenario, Model Builder supports loading data from the following sources:
+* Depending on your scenario, Model Builder supports loading data from the following sources:

-Delimited files (comma, semicolon, and tab)
+  1. Delimited files (comma, semicolon, and tab)
-Local and remote SQL Server databases
+  1. Local and remote SQL Server databases
-Images (.jpg and .png)
+  1. Images (.jpg and .png)
-Provide the location of your data
+  1. Provide the location of your data

-After you've selected your data source type, you have to provide the location where your dataset is stored.
+* After you've selected your data source type, you have to provide the location where your dataset is stored.
 This location can be a directory, file path, or database connection string.
 It's dependent on the scenario and data source type that you've selected.

-When a data source is selected in Model Builder, it parses the data and makes its best effort to identify:
+* When a data source is selected in Model Builder, it parses the data and makes its best effort to identify:

-Headers and column names
+  1. Headers and column names
-Column separator
+  1. Column separator
-Column data types
+  1. Column data types
-Column purpose
+  1. Column purpose
-Decimal separators
+  1. Decimal separators

-After the data is loaded, Model Builder displays a preview of some of the elements in your dataset.
+*After the data is loaded, Model Builder displays a preview of some of the elements in your dataset.

 Choose column purpose
 Depending on the scenario that you choose, you'll have to define the purpose of certain columns.
 In scenarios like data classification and value prediction, you'll have to choose which of your columns is the column that you want to predict (label).